d2h5a0r5a0n3/Predicting-Water-Usage-in-Agriculture-using-Big-data/README.md

-# 🌱 Optimal Water Requirement Prediction for Agricultural Farms
+# 🌱 Predicting-Water-Usage-in-Agriculture-using-Big-data

 ## 📖 Overview
-This Streamlit-based web application predicts the **optimal water requirement** for different crops based on **environmental conditions and soil properties**.
+This Streamlit-based web application predicts the **Predicting-Water-Usage-in-Agriculture-using-Big-data** for different crops based on **environmental conditions and soil properties**.
 The project uses a **Random Forest Regressor model** trained on agricultural data to provide accurate water recommendations.

 ## 🚀 Features
 - 🌡️ **Environmental Inputs**: Temperature, humidity, wind speed, etc.